marieslo/pet_adoption_be/README.md

 - [Postman](https://documenter.getpostman.com/view/31862928/2sA2xb6bBY)

 > [!TIP]
+>
-> ### Setting Up Environment Variables
+> ### To run locally:
+- npm i
+- npm run dev
-> To run this project locally, you need to set up environment variables using a `.env` file.
+- You need to set up environment variables using a `.env` file.
 Follow these steps:
 > 1. **Create a `.env` file:** in the root directory of the project.
 > 2. **Open `.env.example`:** and replace the placeholder values in your `.env` with your actual configuration